 I decided to write him a letter.

 In my letter, I thanked him for his influence and discussed business plans.
 At that moment, crazy enough, I became thankful for all the wild things that happened to me that day.
-Had it not been for those mishaps, I would not have been there in that moment.
+Had it not been for those mishaps, I would not have been there at that moment.
 I finished my letter and I asked the working flight attendants to pass it along to him on my behalf.
 We landed, I grabbed my bags and headed home.
 I was thankful that I had the opportunity to thank the person who inspired me for so many years.
 I didn't know if anything would come of it, but I was grateful.

 This is WHO?!